Tips to Get Best Home Loan

 Before you start looking for your new home, evaluate your savings.
 Prioritize your expenses and be ready to compromise on expensive vacations or one big-ticket dream.
 Try and pay off your outstanding long-term debts before taking a Home Loan.
 Down Payment is the amount of money that the home buyer has to contribute, in addition to the loan sanctioned.
 The down payment amount usually lies between 10% to 25% of the property, depending on how much loan has been sanctioned.

 Banks do not give the loan on the entire value of the house.
 Previously they were giving up to 85-90% of the house value but after RBI restrictions it has come down to 75-80%.
 So the remaining amount you have to fund yourself.
 Get into the habit of saving prudently to raise the maximum down payment.

 3. A safe and secure background

-Do a detailed research to find a bank or financing company for a home loan.
+Do detailed research to find a bank or financing company for a home loan.
 Check with at least 4 to 5 banks and companies to know their terms and conditions of offering a loan, interest rate, and tenure.
-While the interest rate is important, you should also look at other aspects such as the customer service, charges for early termination of the loan and more before deciding the financier.
+While the interest rate is important, you should also look at other aspects such as the customer service, charges for early termination of the loan, and more before deciding the financier.
 Always ask for a comparison between at least 6 major lenders from your mortgage adviser.

 4. Interest Rate, Fees, and Charges

 EMI is the abbreviation for Equated Monthly Installment.
-Home Loan EMI is the monthly repayment that borrower should make to repay the home loan as per amortization schedule.
-Each EMI repays a part of principal i.e. the borrowed amount and the interest due on the borrowed amount.
+Home Loan EMI is the monthly repayment that the borrower should make to repay the home loan as per the amortization schedule.
+Each EMI repays a part of the principal i.e. the borrowed amount and the interest due on the borrowed amount.
 Your EMI amount should not be more than 75% of the salary.

 6. Time is taken for credit/loan appraisal